Silme Domingo: Assassination

-Silme Domingo and Gene Viernes were officers and reformers in Local 37 of the International Longshoremen’s and Warehousemen’s Union (ILWU).
+Silme Domingo and Gene Viernes were officers and reformers in Local 37 of the International Longshore and Warehouse Union (ILWU).
 They were elected on a reform platform as officers of ILWU Local 37 — to end corruption and bribery in the union.
-Domingo and Viernes were both shot on the afternoon of June 1, 1981 inside the Local 37 offices in Pioneer Square in downtown Seattle.
+Domingo and Viernes were both shot on the afternoon of June 1, 1981, inside the Local 37 offices in Pioneer Square in downtown Seattle.
 Viernes died on the spot.
 Domingo, shot four times in the abdomen, managed to struggle to the street.
 The union hall was only a block from a fire station; two firefighters arrived within minutes, and Domingo managed to tell them the names of the killers, "Guloy and Ramil".

 Taken to Harborview Medical Center, Domingo underwent multiple operations, but died the next day.
 Pompeyo Benito Guloy and Jimmy Bulosan Ramil, both members of Local 37 and of the Tulisan gang, were found guilty of first degree murder and sentenced to life in prison.
 During the investigation, the murders were further linked to Fortunato “Tony” Dictado, leader of the Tulisans.